How to select a mouthpiece

 Players should not always choose the easiest-playing mouthpiece.
 A better choice is one that allows total control of reed vibrations and may offer some resistance.

-Series & openings : infinite combinations...
+Table openings and length : infinite combinations...

 Each mouthpiece series in the Henri SELMER Paris line corresponds to a different sound aesthetic, more or less timbered.
 Despite constantly changing trends and musicians looking for their own individual sound, universal parameters exist which must also be taken into account related to the morphology and playing style of different players.
 This is why Henri SELMER Paris offers a multiplicity of openings that have a considerable effect on playing comfort and ease of blowing.